ryouze/ryouze.github.io/content/posts/vroom.md

 }
 ```

 ### Car Physics

-Getting the car physics to feel right was another big challenge.
-I wanted arcade-style physics that were fun to play rather than realistic simulation.
-I wanted a simple, fun and responsive game.

-So how does it work?
-The system treats each car as a point with velocity and rotation.

-Every frame, each car updates its physics in several steps.
-Player input (or AI decisions) determine acceleration and steering.
-The car's velocity gets updated based on acceleration, then position gets updated based on velocity.
-I use delta time to make sure the physics work consistently regardless of frame rate.

-I had to get a lof of help from ChatGPT, because I have never written a game engine before.
-But the end result is fun to drive, in fact, the acceleration is a bit ridicolous, and it's easy to just hold gas and drift around corners, it doesn't require a lot of skill to play (or any, but perhaps that comes from my experience in playing racing games a lot, I really like them).
-But I'm not developing a realistic game, and it's fun to play, so I think it works well.

-The key goal is that physics are only applied to the cars themselves; it is a method of the Car class.
-A full physics engine does seem like a challenging and fun project to work in the future, though.
+Car physics were another major challenge.
+I aimed for arcade-style handling: fun, simple, responsive, not realistic.
+Cars are treated as points with velocity and rotation.
+Each frame applies input, acceleration, drag, slip, steering, and movement, with delta time keeping it consistent.

+The result is fast acceleration and easy drifting.
+It doesn't take much skill, but it's fun to play, which was the goal.

+Physics are applied inside the `Car` class.
+A full physics engine might be something I build later.

 ```cpp
 // Simplified physics implementation (runs on every frame)